 The following video explains how to work with the sensor database.

-If you cannot find your sensor in the database, you can add it as a new master sensor.
-This master sensor will be added to the sensor database, with its general characteristics.
+If you cannot find your sensor or shaker in the database, you can add it as a new master sensor/shaker.
+This will be added to the hardware database, with its general characteristics.

-To create a master custom sensor, complete the next steps:
+To create a master custom sensor/shaker, complete the next steps:

-If you reuse the same sensors every time, you can create sensor instances for them in the database.
-In these instances, you can specify the exact calibration value for each channel.
+If you reuse the same sensors and shakers every time, you can create instances for them in the database.
+In these instances, you can specify the exact calibration value for each channel, or the correct impedance head for shakers.

 To create an instance, complete the next steps: